ArenCarpenter/Detecting_ALL_with_CNN/README.md

 - **002_Exploratory_Data_Analysis.ipynb**: Creating visualizations of representative images, mean images, and class imbalance, in addition to model visuals.
 - **003_Modeling_AWS.ipynb**: Script for utilizing AWS SageMaker training instances and accessing AWS S3 buckets for storing images.
 - **004_Modeling_Local.ipynb**: CPU-based local modeling with Keras framework
-- **Model_Scripts**: Directory for defining Keras model architectures as python scripts to be called in the Modeling.ipynb.
+- **Model_Scripts**: Directory for defining Keras model architectures as python scripts to be called in the 003_Modeling_AWS.ipynb.

 One should run 001_Load_and_Clean_Images and 002_EDA in a local notebook to create directories locally for use in EDA, but one must use AWS Sagemaker for the 003_Modeling_AWS file to work.
 Individual models are run by calling a script from the Modeling_Scripts folder in Sagemaker.
 Local models can be run via the Keras framework using 004_Modeling_Local.

-The slide deck for this project can be found [here](https://docs.google.com/presentation/d/1lgJ2BSfsK7DATqfkMKr0cNbLKv_MyEpwrUyLg41oASc/edit?usp=sharing).
+The slide deck for this project can be found [here](https://docs.google.com/presentation/d/1Ghsj7xBMBZUB8QsEuey53VU2La74BctSShgnL4ZN4eo/edit?usp=sharing).

 ## Introduction